-There is a strong pedestrian ambience in the centre due to the relatively continuous street activity, compact layout and low to medium building scale.
-Improved footpaths and crossings would increase pedestrian amenity, and reduce the potential for pedestrian/traffic conflict which exists in some areas.
+There is a strong pedestrian ambience in the centre activity, compact layout and low yould increase 5 would increase pedestrian amenity, and reduce the potential for pedestrian/traffic conflict which exists in some areas.
 Better pedestrian access to the harbour foreshore would benefit the centre.

-The Parking Strategy contained within the Public Domain Improvements Plan should be used as a
+Domain, Domain, Armendmen The Parking Strategy contained within the Public Domain Improvements Plan should be used as a